babelouest/glewlwyd/docs/INSTALL.md

 ### Install as a service

 The files `glewlwyd-init` (SysV init) and `glewlwyd.service` (Systemd) can be used to have glewlwyd as a daemon.
 They are fitted for a Raspbian distribution, but can easily be changed for other systems.
+It's highky recommended to run glewlwyd as a user without root access.
+Glewlwyd requires to be able top open a TCP port connection, a full access to the glewlwyd database, read access to the config file `glewlwyd.conf` and the installed `webapp/` folder (typically /usr/share/glewlwyd/webapp`.

 #### Install as a SysV init daemon and run